iabs-neuro/mango/README.md

 1. Perform the steps from `Installation` section

+2. Run `python demo_ttopt.py`, then see the outputs in the terminal

-2. Run `python demo.py am`, then see the outputs in the terminal and the `result` folder with the result for simple Activation Maximization (AM)
+3. Run `python demo.py am`, then see the outputs in the terminal and the `result` folder with the result for simple Activation Maximization (AM)

-3. Run `python demo_ttopt.py`, then see the outputs in the terminal
+4. Run `python demo.py gan`, then see the outputs in the terminal and the `result` folder with the result for real test

 ## Usage with colab